quora/pyanalyze/docs/type_evaluation.md

 - `if` statements and `else` blocks.
 These can only contain conditions of the form specified below.
 - `return` statements with return values that are interpretable as type annotations.
 This indicates the type that the function returns in a particular condition.
-- `raise` statements of the form `raise Exception(message)`, where `message` is a string literal.
-When the code takes a branch that ends in a `raise` statement, the type checker should emit an error with the provided message.
-The return type of the call is the return annotation on the evaluation function, or `Any` if there is none.
+- Calls to `show_error()`, which cause the type checker to emit an error.
+These are discussed further below.

 Conditions in `if` statements may contain: